m-lab/prometheus-support/README.md

 *Also, note*: Only one GKE cluster at a time can use the static IPs allocated in the `k8s/.../services.yml` files.
-If you are using an additional GKE cluster (e.g.  in mlab-sandbox project), create a new services.yml file that uses the new static IP allocation.
+If you are using an additional GKE cluster (e.g.  in mlab-sandbox project), update the services yaml files to use the new static IP allocation.

 [dns]: https://github.com/kubernetes-incubator/external-dns